Callhub-Connect/.github/profile/README.md

-# Callhub: Connect
+# CallHub: Connect

 Where Support Meets Innovation.

-Callhub is an interactive call center application, designed to revolutionize how organizations engage with customers during support interactions.
+CallHub is an interactive call center application, designed to revolutionize how organizations engage with customers during support interactions.

 When a client calls a support center, Callhub generates a unique code, granting the support agent and the client access to a real-time, dual-interfaced, and *encrypted* workspace featuring:
   - **Document Upload:** Easily upload and share documents during the call.